Tonywilson1211/P1_Photohouse/README.md

 ## Special Thanks

- * Special thanks to my mentor Gareth McGirr for their assistance with solving the scroll-margin bug and providing helpful resources.
+ * Special thanks to my mentor Gareth McGirr for their assistance throughout the project, specifically with solving the 'scroll-margin' bug and providing helpful resources and guidance.